-Registration fees vary from $85-110/ night for residential retreats depending on the lodging selected, and $25-65/night for at home retreats.
-The residential retreats include three meals a day.
-This covers about two thirds of SDRC’s operating budget.
+Registration fees for residential retreats vary from $85-$110/ night depending on the fee tier and lodging selected.
+This also includes three meals a day.
+This covers about 55% of SDRC’s operating budget.

-At the end of each retreat, we encourage voluntary dana contributions to help support teachers — who serve without pay — and the center — which supports the teachings.
+At the end of each retreat, we encourage voluntary dana contributions to support our Center and our teachers — who serve without pay — and the center — which supports the teachings.